Constitution & Bylaws

 • Article 4 – Officers

-• Article 5 – Executive Committee
+• Article 5 – Executive Committee (EXCO)

 • Article 6 – Nomination Committee

-The Nomination Committee shall consist of the three most recent Past-Presidents of the Association with the most recent President as chair.
-This committee shall nominate candidates for the free positions of the Secretary- Treasurer, the Meeting Secretary and all free positions of Councilors except the member at large from the Society of Hematopathology.
-Nominations will be directly communicated to and elected by the membership of the Association.
+The Executive Committee nominates candidates for the free positions of the Secretary-Treasurer, the Scientific Secretary, and all free positions of Councillors except the member at large from the Society of Hematopathology and the chair of the EBMWG, with due regard to geographic and gender diversity.
+Nominations will be directly communicated to and elected by the members of the Association during the General Assembly.

-• Article 7 – Meetings
+• Article 7 – General Assembly

 • Article 8 – Bylaws

-The constitution of the association will be carried out according to the current bylaws.
+The constitution of the Association will be carried out according to the current bylaws.

 • Article 9 – Alteration of the regulations